open-ephys/ephys-course/source/EEA/exday2.rst

   * Feed the output of the op-amp, back into the – input.

   4G.
-Now measure the same three points as before and complete the table in question 4B.         -
+Now measure the same three points as before and complete the table in question 4B.
+How much signal is lost now?
+Is the signal being amplified?

   4H.
 Optional: try changing the resistances you've used for electrode, shunt, and leakage.
 What happens to the signal?